 I have been working out since the Reagan administration.
 It was the Cold War and I had to be ready.
 ‘Red Dawn’ and ‘The Day After’ convinced me I needed to be bigger, faster, stronger.
 Plus I was eager to show up the school bully who tormented me weekly.
 Scrawny thirteen-year-old me began hitting the weights in a dank suburban New York basement.
 My mom never bothered me when I was in my training dungeon.
 The only workout resources I had were bodybuilding magazines and old Army pamphlets I found at a garage sale.
 I devoted myself to Arnold’s workout routine and added some Bertil Fox chest work and Tom Platz leg exercises into the mix.
 This happened two hours per day, six days a week, for years.
 I also played soccer, joined the wrestling team and ran track and field (200 and 400-meter sprint, discus, and shot put).
 As a teenager, I was brimming with testosterone and idealism.
 I could do anything.
 But I looked like a living string bean: 6 feet tall and 137lbs.
 That began to change over the coming months as I continued to lift.
 I quickly discovered that not only was I getting stronger by leaps and bounds but I was also calmer.
 I looked forward to my self-imposed torture sessions.
 They helped me deal with my world.
 There were many reasons I began my training.
 Some have changed but many have stayed the same.
 Working out became my hobby and is now a deeply ingrained habit.
 The why behind your actions is perhaps the strongest driver of motivation.
 Finding the ‘why’ is a crucial step to achieving your goals.
 Why do you workout?
+What is your motivation to exercise?
 Continue readingby

 The fitness industry is brimming with tons of rules and guidelines that are contradictory and/or downright wrong.
 And there are many more ideas that are not wrong or right – they live in the gray area.
 The fact of the matter is there are many more complicated non-definitive guidelines than absolutes about fitness.
 We have the desire to oversimplify complex ideas and adhere to easy to understand dogma.
 Here is a list of my favorite exercise myths and fallacies: Continue readingby

 For years I’ve been telling weight loss clients they need to eat every three to four hours to increase their metabolic rate and lose weight.
 “Eat six small meals a day.
 It’ll stoke your metabolism and help you burn more calories while resting” said my younger, more naive self.
 It turns out I was wrong.
 The truth is, the more times you sit down to eat the more opportunities you have to stuff yourself silly or eat the wrong thing.
 In fact, all that snacking may actually increase your fat stores.
+That’s right, snacking may make you fat.
 If you’re anything like me, eating also wakes up the rapacious monster in your stomach.
 Some people have the willpower to remain within their limits, do you?
 Eating five to six small meals per day is still the predominant dogma among many physical trainers and nutritionists even though the supporting peer reviewed research is spurious at best.
 Eating frequency has little or no effect on increased metabolism.
 Even though constant snacking is heavily encouraged in American society, it wasn’t always that way.
 My grandmother used to yell at me (lovingly) to not snack because “you’ll ruin your dinner!”
 Of course, she was right.
 The concept of ‘snack food’ was popularized in the 1950’s.
 By the 1970’s it really took hold and is now a multi-billion dollar industry which is arguably making us fatter and sicker.
 Continue readingby

 Many wars have been fought over salt.
 Without out, we would die.
 But today, we seem to be oversaturated with salt.
 The vilification of salt is something I remember from early on.
 My mom, a proud chef, never had salt shakers on the table.
 It annoyed her when anyone salted their food before tasting it and believed too much salt would lead to health problems.
 In the 1980’s she switched the family to “Mrs. Dash”, a somewhat palatable salt substitute.
 As early as the late 1960’s the American Heart Association, The USDA, medical journals and doctors began sounding the alarm about dietary salt.
 We were told it would raise our blood pressure, increase the risk of heart disease, strokes, dementia and could possibly cause kidney disease.
 Salt fears persist to this day.
 The Department of Agriculture’s dietary guidelines considers salt Public Enemy No. 1, ahead of fat, sugar, and alcohol.
 But when we look into the genesis of anti-salt recommendations, it becomes clear the data is anything but crystal.
 In fact, there are ample data points showing low salt diets are unhealthy too.
 Continue readingby